carterwward/py-allotax/README.md

 ## Usage instructions

 ### Package
-If working in a python notebook or scripting, you can install the package and use the function directly.
-Example data can be found in the `example_data` directory. [boys 2022](example_data/boys_2022.csv) and [boys 2023](example_data/boys_2023.json) are the examples used below.
+If working in a python notebook or script, you can install the package and use the function directly.
+Example data can be downloaded from the `example_data` directory to run the example below and those found in the `examples.ipynb`. [boys 2022](example_data/boys_2022.csv) and [boys 2023](example_data/boys_2023.json) are the examples used below.

 ```python
 import os